 We welcome the submission of articles, preferably between 4,000 and 10,000 words (inclusive of footnotes) and on topics of relevance to academics and the legal community.
 It is required that all articles be accompanied by an abstract of approximately 200 words in length.
 Contributors should note that the University of Tasmania Law Review has a particular focus on Australian, Asia-Pacific and international legal issues.
 Articles should contain useful headings.
 References must be footnoted in accordance with the Australian Guide to Legal Citation (3rd ed, 2010).
 The Guide is available online.

 All articles considered to be of the appropriate format and subject matter are refereed using a double-blind process.
-This process of refereeing takes approximately two month.
+This process of refereeing takes approximately two months.
 Authors will be notified of the Editors' decision regarding publication and will be kept informed throughout the process.
+If an article contains subject matter that is of a time-sensitive nature, then the Editors may consider early publication of an article on the website.
+This involves fast-tracking the double-blind process.

 Submissions may be sent to: